Find out whether a cataract surgery is a permanent or temporary solution:

 Don’t Wait, Schedule an Eye Exam Today!

 Are you experiencing symptoms related to cataract development?
 Do you feel like you’re losing your vision?
 Has it been over a year since your last comprehensive eye exam?
-If you answered yes to any of the above, then it’s time to visit Dr. Omar Shakir at Coastal Eye Surgeons
+If you answered yes to any of the above, then it’s time to visit Dr. Omar Shakir at Coastal Eye Surgeons.

 We take great pride in being able to detect cataracts in their early stages, provide treatment options before surgery is needed, perform surgery when it is needed, and monitor eye health long-term to ensure we catch the next issue early on.
 Together, your vision is in good hands.

-Dr. Omar Shakir.
+Contact us today to schedule an appointment with Dr. Omar Shakir.
 We can’t wait to help you preserve your vision and protect your eyesight.